Baptism / Child Dedication in Unitarian Universalism

-Rather than holding Christian-style baptisms, most Unitarian Universalist congregations have child dedication ceremonies for infants, young adopted children, or young children whose families have recently joined the congregation.
+Rather than holding Christian-style baptisms or christenings, most Unitarian Universalist congregations have child dedication ceremonies for infants and children.

-Child dedication ceremonies are usually crafted by the parents and the congregation's minister working closely together.
+Child dedication ceremonies are usually crafted by the parents, the congregation's minister, and religious educator working closely together.
 Many will include the following elements:

 - A blessing for the new life of the child

 - An expression of the parent or parents’ hopes for the child

 - A promise by the congregation to support and nurture the child

 If you are interested in having your child dedicated by a Unitarian Universalist minister or educator, either in your home or in the congregation, speak with the professional religious leaders at a congregation near you.